leminhtuan2015/Today-I-Learn/theory_of_it/mvc.md

   - Controller layer is the main component of most framework such as Swift IOS, Java Android or Web framework.
   - Each **Controller** have one **View** to render that view
   - Each **Controller** mainly manage one **Model**

-### Where is it used for
-  - Web (Java Spring, Ruby on Rail, Play - Scala, Php)
-  - Application (Java - Android, Swift - IOS)

 ### `Web controller` layer -VS- `Application controller` layer
   - Web controller layer